garygr2002/Rebalance/README.md

 ### -destination dpth

 The default destination used by the backup command.
 See the backup command below.
-The <i>dpth</i> argument may be any valid absolute path, or valid path relative to the current directory.
-The argument is required.
+The <i>dpth</i> argument is required.

 ### -use link

-Sets the destination directory to a concatenation of the home directory of the user, followed by the argument, followed by the existing source path.
-The <i>link</i> argument may be any alphanumeric string such that the destination directory resolves to any valid absolute path.
-The argument is required.
+Sets the destination directory to a concatenation of the home directory of the user, followed by the argument, followed by the final element of the existing source path.
+The <i>link</i> argument is required.

 ### -backup [bpth]

 Backs up the files in the source path.
 The <i>bpth</i> argument is optional.
-If given, it may be any valid absolute path, or valid path relative to the current directory.
 If not given, the backup command uses the existing destination path preference.

 ### -assistance